colinnewell/Insecure-Demo/WORKSTATION-SETUP.md

     docker-compose logs mysql
     docker-compose logs -f dancer # -f keeps watching the logs for new things

-## Changing the code

-The source code in the repo is mounted into the container so that you can experiment with modifying it.
-If you do modify the code you can restart the web server to test it's effect.

-    docker-compose restart dancer

-Note that template changes shouldn't require a restart.

 ## Connecting to the database